 Under the silo category, there are several different types.
 The two most popular are tower silos and concrete stave silos.
 There are also low-oxygen tower silos designed to keep fermented contents in a high-quality state.
 Sand and salt towers are also

 Bins serve a similar purpose as silos but are typically made of metal and feature a peaked roof.
 They are often found on farms and store grain, corn, and soybeans, but can hold other food products as well.
-Bins are subject to the same blockage that may occur in silos and require regular maintenance and cleaning that Industrial Access can provide.
+Bins are subject to the same blockage that may occur in silos and require regular maintenance and cleaning that Industrial Access Bulk Materials can provide.

 Tanks typically hold liquid products so are the front runner for beverage companies.
 While blockage is less of a concern for this storage type, regular cleaning is important to avoid any unwanted buildup and maintain safety standards for food and beverage industry products.
 Industrial Access can perform several cleaning services to ensure that your tank stays in the best condition possible.

 For all food and beverage storage vessels, regular maintenance is important for continued and smooth operation.
-If flow and blockage become an issue for your silo, there are several methods Industrial Access uses to get your assets flowing as usual.
+If flow and blockage become an issue for your company, there are several methods Industrial Access uses to get your assets flowing as usual.